lambdaclass/concrete/docs/PATTERN_ERGONOMICS.md

 # Pattern Ergonomics

-Status: IN PROGRESS — ROADMAP Phase 6 #5.
-This is a compound usability block built incrementally; this doc grows one section per landed sub-feature.
-Gated by `scripts/tests/check_pattern_ergonomics.sh`.
+Status: CLOSED — ROADMAP Phase 6 #5.
+The compound usability block is complete for V1: built features are gated by `scripts/tests/check_pattern_ergonomics.sh`, and the two non-built items are explicitly workload-gated decisions rather than hidden holes.
 Date: 2026-06-22

 ## Baseline (already present)